qiaoqiao2323/robot-speech-intelligibility/word_recognition/README.txt

 This test is like a normal BART test.
 It will be asked to the participant to blow up 30 balloons, one after another, each pump will provide more money if the balloon doesn't explode before the participant uses the "collect reward button".
-The robot reacts at each collect of money or when the balloon explodes.
+TheÂ robot reacts at each collect of money or when the balloon explodes.
 The robot will react also if the participant wants to quit the test before the end of the experiment by using the "quit" button (if the participant decides to quit the test before the end then he will earn noting).
 Apart from these interventions, the robot will react for six balloons at most during the test.